brainsum/filefield_sources_jsonapi/README.md

       name,-created|Name

-- Attribute path to 'data' property:
-  - If the needed information is in the 'data' property of the response, e.g.:
+- Attribute path to 'data' property - if the needed information is in the 'data' property of the response, e.g.:

       data->attribute->title

-- Attribute path to 'included' property:
-   - If the needed information is coming from relationship, e.g.: from field_image field, Than you have to include it as request params:
+- Attribute path to 'included' property - ff the needed information is coming from relationship, e.g.: from field_image field, than you have to include it as request params:

       include|field_image

    and getting data (filename from referenced image):

       data->relationships->field_image->included->attributes->filename